-Discharge Point Name Monitoring Location Name Monitoring Location Description 001 EFF-001 Effluent shall be sampled at the point of discharge prior to storm drain located on 190 th Street.
-RSW-001 At least 50 feet upstream of discharge point of the storm drain to the Dominguez Channel Estuary.
+Discharge Point Name Monitoring Location Name Monitoring Location Description (include Latitude and Longitude when available) 001 EFF-001 Effluent shall be collected at the exit point of the discharge pipe from Pond No.1. prior to the effluent flowing into the receiving water (Dominguez Channel Estuary).
+RSW-001U The monitoring stations shall be located within 50 feet upstream of the discharge point into Dominguez Channel Estuary.

 III.
-INFLUENT MONITORING REQUIREMENTS
+INFLUENT MONITORING REQUIREMENTS - NOT APPLICABLE